All about snakes

 Snakes use hearing, sight, taste, and ground vibrations to locate food.
 In the case of pit vipers, they also use their infrared, heat-detecting pit organs.
 Species may use one sense more than others, depending on their lifestyle.

+All snakes are carnivores, and they’re doing us a favor when they visit our yards because rodents are high on their list of delicacies.
 They also gulp down vast quantities of insects, other reptiles, and just about anything else they can swallow, including a gardener’s pet peeve—slugs.
 Smaller snakes eat smaller prey.
 Most eat once a week to once a month.
 The frequency depends on the availability and size of food.
 That said, not all snakes eat all things.
 For instance, some species seek out eggs or snails only.
-There are others that feed on worms and insects.
+There are some that feed on worms and insects.

 Snakes can swim very well and search for some of their prey in or near water.
-Since their eyes and nose are located at the top of the head, they can see and breathe while swimming.
+Since their eyes and nose are at the top of the head, they can see and breathe while swimming.

 Digestion

 Snakes eat their food whole.
+Potent digestive enzymes break down the entire body of their prey, including the bones.
 Some can eat up to one hundred percent of their body weight in one meal!
-After a meal, they raise their body temperature to speed up digestion.
-They make this happen by sunbathing, lying under a warm rock, or even by extending into the sun only their body section that contains the digesting prey while staying otherwise hidden.
+After eating, they raise their body temperature to speed up digestion.
+Since they’re cold-blooded and can’t accomplish that without help, they may sunbathe, lie under a warm rock, or even extend into the sun only their body section that contains the digesting prey while staying otherwise hidden.

 Predators